EdJoPaTo/website-stalker-example/systems/starlabs/de/pages-starbook-horizon.md

  Privacy screen, kill switch, webcam cover, and Intel ME disabled.

-### Install the distro you want. ###
+### Clean setup.
+Standard Linux. ###

- Modern Linux distributions using Linux 6.2 or later work without vendor-driver workarounds.
+ Create your own account and encryption choices on first boot.
+Want another distro later?
+Use its standard ISO with Linux 6.2 or later.

 ### Kept useful longer. ###